Rangers vs. Dodgers Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Marcus Semien, Mookie Betts and others in the Texas Rangers-Los Angeles Dodgers matchup at Globe Life Field on Friday at 8:05 PM ET.
+Player prop bet options for Freddie Freeman, Marcus Semien and others are listed when the Los Angeles Dodgers visit the Texas Rangers at Globe Life Field on Sunday at 2:35 PM ET.

 Bet on this matchup or its props with BetMGM!